Dawn Langley Simmons.

 So Dawn now had a husband and child but unlike Jan Morris, for instance, she never managed to rebuild her post-reassignment literary career, ending up in reduced circumstances in upstate New York, caring for John who by now was suffering schizophrenia, before returning to Charleston in the 1980s and dying there in 2000.

 Writer Jack Hitt grew up with Simmons as a mysterious, myth-occluded figure in his Charleston neighbourhood, and he remembers the piercing brown gaze of Gordon and then Dawn.
 Finally meeting her towards the end of her life, he concluded that Dawn’s story largely stands up.
 However when Edward Ball returned to the story, knowing Dawn only from a letter she sent him a year before she died, he reached a somewhat different conclusion, as the title of his 2004 book Peninsula of Lies infers.
 He maintains that Gordon fell for John, had no luck winning him as a man and so dressed in drag and finally underwent gender reassignment surgery, retrofitting his biography with the tale of intersex birth.
 Ball investigates the baby’s parentage and comes up with a version at considerable variance to Dawn’s.
 As for that 15-year discrepancy in her birthdate, Dawn wasn’t just exercising a lady’s prerogative to fudge her age by insisting she was born in 1937.
-She was evidently trying to make the chronology, if not the mechanics, of Natasha’s birth more plausible.
+She was evidently trying to make the chronology, if not the biology, of Natasha’s birth more plausible.

 The author suggests that Dawn’s compulsive boundary-breaching sprang not from bravery, rather from some kind of masochism.
 It’s a contentious thesis, but it’s hard not to agree with Ball’s conclusion: “To be a hermaphrodite requires no exertion, but to design the self is a hero’s tale.”